Tour the Inn

 The Poet's Room

 This is a special quiet room facing south with a large bathroom.
-In addition to the queen-sized bed, the room is furnished with a large sofa for a quiet read or to add an additional guest.
+In addition to the queen-sized bed, the room is furnished with a large sofa for a quiet read.
+The Poet's Room has a private bathroom in the room.
+Maximum occupancy: 2 people

 The Norwottuck Room

 This first floor room is named in honor of the Native Americans indigenous to this area of Western Massachusetts.
-Natural pine wainscotting, exposed hand hune post and beams, and fine wood floors complement a beautiful light cherry queen-sized sleigh bed, antique dressing table and spinning wheel.
+Natural pine wainscotting, exposed hand-hewn posts and beams, and fine wood floors complement a beautiful light cherry queen-sized sleigh bed and antique dressing table.
+The Norwottuck Room has a private bathroom in the room.
+Maximum occupancy: 2 people

 The Planter's Room

 Named after the early Amherst farmers, this spacious, first floor room is set up in a two twin bed configuration.
-The room has natural pine floors, beautiful quilts, a desk with a comfortable chair and a quaint, antique shoe repair display.
-Your bathroom in this guest room is extra large with a wide access.
+The room has natural pine floors and beautiful quilts.
+The private bathroom in this guest room is extra large with a wide access and hand rails.
+Maximum occupancy: 2 people

 The Webster Room

 This room is named after Noah Webster, who wrote the first half of his dictionary here in Amherst.
-This first floor room is a large suite that can be used as a family room.
-It is furnished with two queen size shaker style beds.
-This is a very quiet room with direct access to the large back yard.
+This first floor room is a large suite that can accommodate families.
+It is furnished with two queen size shaker-style beds and a mini-fridge.
+The Webster Room has a private bathroom in the room.
+Accommodates 4 people: Maximum 5 people, additional costs for extra guests of 16 years or older.

 The Carhart Room

 This room, named in honor of our friends and neighbors May and Tom Carhart, is one of the most requested rooms at our Inn.
 It's a large room with many south-facing windows overlooking our extensive lawns.
-A king size bed, comfortable sofa, worktable, chest of drawers, armoire and gas stove assure comfort and convenience for short and long term stays.
-The exposed hand hewn beams, erected in 1745, add an historic feel for day or nighttime dreaming.
+A king size bed, comfortable sofa, worktable, chest of drawers, armoire and mini-fridge assure comfort and convenience for short and long term stays.
+The exposed hand-hewn beams, erected in 1745, add an historic feel for day or nighttime dreaming.
+The Carhart Room has a private bathroom in the room.
+Accommodates 2 people: Maximum 3 people, additional cost for an extra guest of 16 years or older.

 Uncle Bill's Room

-Uncle Bill's room has a king bed, sofa, worktable, closet, refrigerator and a gas stove.
-It's brightened by the winter sun through many windows overlooking the lawns and shade trees.
+Uncle Bill's room has a king bed, sofa, worktable, closet, and a mini-fridge.
+It's brightened by the sun's glow through many windows which overlook the lawns and shady trees.
 This is a large, friendly room favored by many of our repeat guests.
+Uncle Bill's Room has a private bathroom in the room.
+Accommodates 2 people: Maximum 3 people, additional cost for an extra guest of 16 years or older.

 The Kelleher Room

-The Kelleher room is our largest.
-This room is part of our Carriage house wing.
-From the height of the cathedral ceiling to the patina of the pine floorboards, laid in 1875, you'll know you're in for a comfortable stay, unlike any other you could get for miles around.
-It has a king size bed, sofa, gas stove and, a guest favorite, a 10 jet jacuzzi tub.
+The Kelleher room is our largest and is part of our Carriage house wing.
+From the height of the cathedral ceiling to the patina of the pine floorboards laid in 1875, you will know you're in for a comfortable stay unlike any other you could get for miles around.
+It has a king size bed, sofa, mini-fridge and a guest favorite, a 10 jet jacuzzi tub.
+This room has a one and a half private bathrooms in the room.
+Accommodates 2 people: Maximum 3 people, additional cost for an extra guest of 16 years or older.